Connecting Archaeology and History

 Impact on today?

-Archaeology sites are found all over the world every day leading to new insights on the past.
-The artifacts the archaeologists find, after analyzed, go to museums all over the world to share the past with their visitors.
+Archaeology sites are found all over the world every day leading to new insights of the past.
+The artifacts the archaeologists find, after being analyzed, go to museums all over the world to share the past with their visitors.
 Maybe one day the toy you played with as a child will be found in an archaeological site and be put on display for the world to see and interpret.

-How does this connect to museums and where can you learn about the field of archaeology?
+How does this connect to museums, and where can you learn about the field of archaeology?

 Artifacts are objects made or used by humans.
 Artifacts are typically found because they were discarded, someone lost them, or they were broken.
-Once the object has been found, cleaned, and analyzed, it typically goes to a museum for safe keeping and to show the public what was found.
+Once the object has been found, cleaned, and analyzed, it typically goes to a museum for safe-keeping and to show the public what was found.
 The Oklahoma History Center is a repository for Oklahoma artifacts.
-They have artifacts from all over Oklahoma, which cover all of the state’s history.
+They have artifacts from all over Oklahoma, which cover all of the state's history.
 Many of these artifacts are archaeological items donated by the Oklahoma Archeological Survey (OAS) in Norman.
-The mission of the Archeological Survey is to conduct basic research on Oklahoma’s prehistory and early history, to work with the citizens of our state in preserving archaeological sites significant to the state’s cultural heritage, and to disseminate the results of their work through teaching, public lectures, and publishing the results of their findings.
+The mission of the Archeological Survey is to conduct basic research on Oklahoma's prehistory and early history, to work with the citizens of our state in preserving archaeological sites significant to the state's cultural heritage, and to disseminate the results of their work through teaching, public lectures, and publishing the results of their findings.
 Research faculty of the Survey hold advanced degrees in anthropology with a specialization in archaeology.
-Universities at which you can obtain these degrees include University of Oklahoma, University of Tulsa, and Oklahoma Baptist University.
+Universities in Oklahoma at which you can obtain these degrees include University of Oklahoma, University of Tulsa, and Oklahoma Baptist University.
 Oklahoma State University does not have an anthropological degree at this time.